opengauss-mirror/docs/content/en/docs/Developerguide/example-2-migrating-data-from-a-mysql-database-to-the-opengauss-database.md

-# Example 2: Migrating Data from a MySQL Database to the openGauss Database<a name="EN-US_TOPIC_0242370285"></a>
+# Example: Migrating Data from a MY Database to openGauss<a name="EN-US_TOPIC_0289900689"></a>

-The following example shows how to use CopyManager to migrate data from MySQL to the openGauss database.
+The following example shows how to use CopyManager to migrate data from MY to openGauss.

 ```
 import java.io.StringReader;